Jim Bouton: Professional career

 Bouton signed with the Yankees as an amateur free agent in 1959.
 After playing in minor league baseball, Bouton started his major league career in 1962 with the Yankees, where his tenacity earned him the nickname "Bulldog."
 By this time, he had developed a formidable fastball.
 He also came to be known for his cap flying off his head at the completion of his delivery to the plate, as well as for his uniform number 56, a number usually assigned in spring training to players designated for the minor leagues.
 (Bouton later explained that he had been assigned the number in 1962 when he was promoted to the Yankees, and wanted to keep it as a reminder of how close he had come to not making the ball club.
 He wore number 56 throughout most of his major league career.)

 Bouton appeared in 36 games (16 starts) during the 1962 season, going 7–7 with two saves and a 3.99 ERA.
 He did not play in the Yankees' 1962 World Series victory over the San Francisco Giants, although he had originally been slated to start Game 7.
 When the game was postponed a day because of rain, Ralph Terry pitched instead.
 Bouton went 21–7 and 18–13 in the next two seasons, and appeared in the 1963 All-Star Game.
-A memorable duel between Bouton and Don Drysdale of the Los Angeles Dodgers occurred in Game 3 of the 1963 World Series before a crowd of 55,912 at Dodger Stadium.
-Drysdale pitched a three-hit shutout in a 1–0 victory, while Bouton gave up just four hits in seven innings for the Yankees.
+In Game 3 of the 1963 World Series, Don Drysdale of the Los Angeles Dodgers pitched a three-hit shutout in a 1–0 victory, while Bouton gave up just four hits in seven innings for the Yankees.
 The only run scored in the first inning on a walk, wild pitch and single by Tommy Davis that bounced off the pitching mound.

 Bouton won both his starts in the 1964 World Series.
 He beat the St. Louis Cardinals 2–1 with a complete-game six-hitter on October 10 on a walk-off home run by Mickey Mantle, then won again on October 14 at Busch Stadium, 8–3, backed by another Mantle homer and a Joe Pepitone grand slam.
 He was 2–1 with a 1.48 ERA in three career World Series starts.